aaronshank/TTS-Chat-Firebase/README.md

 # Tech Talent South

+## Note to grader
+* `MyFirebase.js` has redacted information since it has sensitive information, it is the same page as the one we went over in the Firebase lesson, but will not work straight from GitHub.

 ## Initializing
 * `npm install`
 * `npm install react-router-dom`
 * `npm install firebase`
 * `npm install bootstrap`
+* `npm install react-bootstrap`
+* `npm install react-firebase-hooks`

 ## To run
 * `npm start`